pimcore/platform-version/doc/01_Setup.md

 Use following steps to setup Pimcore Platform Version in an existing project:
 - Install platform version via `composer require pimcore/platform-version` and follow steps described below to install further Pimcore modules.
+Eventually you need to adapt versions of other pimcore packages to apply to versions required by platform version.
+Please follow instructions of composer.

 ### Setup with new project

 Use following steps to setup Pimcore Platform Version for a new project:
 - Get skeleton via `composer create-project pimcore/skeleton my-project`.
-Platform version is already a composer dependency there.
+- Install platform version via `composer require pimcore/platform-version`.
+Eventually you need to adapt versions of other pimcore packages to apply to versions required by platform version.
+Please follow instructions of composer.
+- Run `composer update` to install necessary additional requirements for Pimcore Platform Version and follow steps described below to install further Pimcore modules.

 ## Working with Platform Version